Chế Linh

 Chế Linh (Jamlen; b.
 1942) is a Vietnamese popular singer, songwriter.
-An ethnic Cham, his stage name Chế Linh is a Vietnamese transcription of his Cham name, but, like many Cham people, he also has an official Vietnamese legal name, Lưu Văn Liên.
+An ethnic Cham, his stage name Chế Linh is a Vietnamese transcription of his Cham name.
+However, like many Cham people, he also has an official Vietnamese legal name, Lưu Văn Liên.

+He rose to fame in the 1960s and is considered one of the four most renowned male voices of early Vietnamese bolero music ("Tứ trụ nhạc vàng"), each with a distinct style.
+The other three are Duy Khánh, Nhật Trường, and Hùng Cường.

 Early life

-In 1958, when Che Linh was 16 years old, an event changed his life when President Ngo Dinh Diem had forbidden teaching of the Cham language in the Cham villages, a prestige language considered as a second language since the Bảo Đại’s era.
+In 1958, when Che Linh was 16 years old, President Ngo Dinh Diem forbade the teaching of the Cham language in the Cham villages.
+The Cham language was a prestige language considered a second language since the Bảo Đại’s era.

-This discrimination toward the minority group created conflicts between the Chams and the Kinh inhabitants.
-When the Chams came to town, they were stopped and being prosecuted heavily.
-Che Linh has been injured on several incidents, however.
-The government ignored these incidences and was not a bit concerned about it.
+This discrimination toward the minority group created conflict between the Chams and the Kinh inhabitants.
+When the Chams came to town, they were stopped and being persecuted.
+Che Linh was injured on several incidents.
+The government ignored these incidents.

-Che Linh moving to Saigon was considered his first escape.
-Traveling to an unknown and unfamiliar place, with no relatives and no friends to turn to.
-He was disgusted with the presidential ruling of President Diem, and a lot of patriotism for his people.

-Fortunately, Che Linh found a small job with a respected employer.
+Che Linh moved to Saigon where he found a small job with a respected employer.
 After nine months, Che Linh decided to go back to school.
-He attended Bo De and later to Nguyen Cong Tru.
+He attended Bo De and later Nguyen Cong Tru.

 Career

 1960-1961

-First time entering the musical industry.

-Biet Chinh Biên Hòa Musical Group was selecting new singers to entertain the far-away village in the Biên Hòa Provincce.
+Biet Chinh Biên Hòa Musical Group was selecting new singers to entertain a far-away village in the Biên Hòa Province.